 Wow!
-Just when I thought I'd seen it all, along comes another new client who had no idea how bad they had it.
-While I may be dating myself, I feel like a broken record.
-Every time we take on a new client, it seeems like the same old same old.
-To be sure, the most recent story is about a client who had some sort of "inkling" something wasn't right because they did call us in proactively to give their network a once-over.
+Just when we thought we'd seen it all, along comes another potential new client who had no idea how bad their technology was running.
+While I may be dating myself by saying it this way but, I feel like a broken record.
+Every time we take on a new client, it seems like the same old same old.
+To be sure, the most recent story is about a business who had some sort of "inkling" something wasn't right because they called us in proactively to give their network a once-over.

-However, what we found (yet again) continues to amaze me.
+However, what we found (yet again) continues to amaze (and frustrate) me.
 Ultimately, we're righting the ship.
 But can you imagine - no backup for months?
-Anti-virus was all over the place.
-And no firewall!
-Because IT is a "black box" to most, these guys keep getting away with this.
+Anti-virus was different on different machines (let alone missing all together on some).
+And their firewall had all sorts of open ports!

 I really feel for this client because they're really good people.
 They, like many of the new clients we're picking up these days, just don't know any different.
 It seems like they don't know that they can and should really expect more from their IT guys.

 For businesses who get it, it's a no brainer.
-FPA provides the capabilities, experience, systems, processes, and methodologies that ensure we're meeting the highest level of service.
-While we're very cost effective for the value we provide, at the core - we don't cut corners on how we do what we do - ensuring that our clients are well taken care of.
-And for some, they thing this approach "costs" more.
+FPA and firms like us provides the capabilities, experience, systems, processes, and methodologies that ensure we're meeting the highest level of quality and service.
+While we're certainly cost effective for the value we provide, at the core - we don't cut corners on how we do what we do - ensuring that our clients are well taken care of.
+And for some, it may appear that this approach "costs" more.

 Sometimes it takes a little coaxing to get new prospects to really understand the approach.
 But, most ultimately see the light.
 From our Helpdesk and NOC services to our technology management and planning to implementing virtualized servers and desktops to hosted (ie: cloud) solutions to recommending ways to reduce internet costs, it's all about the client and ensuring that their technology (and ultimately their business) is optimized and protected.

-So, if you're not an FPA client yet, can you really say with a straight face that your IT is running the way it should be?
-Or is it time you called in a true professional?
-As we like to say, "IT the way it's supposed to be!".
+So, if you're not an FPA client yet, can you say for sure that your IT is running the way it should be?
+Do you have evidence to back this up?
+If not, it might be time to consider calling in a true professional.
+As we like to say, we deliver "IT The Way It's Supposed To Be!".
 This is what FPA is all about.